An Overview of Drupal

-Drupal is an open source PHP content-management framework distributed under the GNU General Public License.
-The frame provides back-end framework for at a lot of websites worldwide.
+Drupal is an open-source PHP content-management framework distributed under the GNU General Public License.
+The frame provides a back-end framework for a lot of websites worldwide.
 It offers a sophisticated API, and the basic installation and administration require no programming skills.
 It runs on any platform that supports a server capable of running PHP and a database for storing content.
-To get into complete the complete details about Drupal Interview Question we are mentioning Questions and Answers that can be a help to you.
+To get into complete the complete details about drupal interview questions, we are mentioning Questions and Answers that can be a help to you.

 - Quicker content authoring